cypress-io/circleci-orb/docs/examples.md

 ## parallel-on-2-machines

-Runs all Cypress tests by load balancing them on two machines
+Runs all Cypress tests by load balancing them on two machines.
+Note that first a single job installs NPM dependencies, then 2 jobs run the tests in parallel using Cypress Dashboard [parallelization](https://on.cypress.io/parallelization).

 ```yaml
 version: 2.1